aristanetworks/anta/docs/advanced_usages/custom-tests.md

 ### Function documentation

-Then, a docstring to document your test.
-We recommend to use the following syntax rendering for documentation is working pretty well:
+We recommend to add a docstring to document your test.
+As an example, the following syntax rendering for documentation is working pretty well:

 !!! info "docstring is optional"
     Of course this section is optional, but we stringly believe in documentation to make the code easier to maintain over the time.